Trainraider/simple-errors/README.md

 can run specific tests or suites by setting a variable called `ARGS` in your make command.

-For example to run all O0 unoptimized tests:
+For example to run all tests with the address sanitizer:
-`make test ARGS="--suite O0"`
+`make test ARGS="--suite asan"`

 Running a single test:
 `make test ARGS="foo"`